GoSecure/pyrdp/README.md

 [virtualenv environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
 to avoid dependency issues.

-First, make sure to install the prerequisite packages (on Ubuntu).
+First, make sure to install the prerequisite packages (these are listed for Ubuntu 22.04, you might need to adjust for other distros).
 We provide two types of installs a full one and a slim one.
 Install the dependencies according to your use case.

 ```
-# Full install (GUI, transcoding to MP4)
+# Full install (GUI, convert captures to video)
-sudo apt install python3 python3-pip python3-dev python3-setuptools python3-venv \
+sudo apt install python3 python3-pip python3-venv \
         build-essential python3-dev git openssl \
         libgl1-mesa-glx \
         libnotify-bin \